 I first travelled like this we didn't have pagers, cell phones, and personal computers.
 Then I lived in Central America with its tech and lack thereof.
-Now I'm heading to other parts of the world.
+Now I'm in other parts of the world.
 I discuss the tech I adopt and/or discover on Computer Talk Radio weekly — and can write about or report about this experiece for you as well.

 And now, some of what I do....

 - You can hear me on the air weekly on Computer Talk Radio if you're in one of our markets.
 It's a nationally syndicated radio program with computer nerd Benjamin Rockwell.
 (Some more about my Computer Talk Radio segments here.)

 - I've been speaking to groups about the Mac, websites, internet use and more for many years as well.
 If you need a dynamic speaker for any of these topics, lets talk, especially now as I am already traveling.